Lower bounds on non-local computation from controllable correlation: Quantum information tools

-Next we define the entanglement fidelity \cite{schumacher1996sending,nielsen1996entanglement}, which gives a useful notion of how well a quantum channel preserves quantum information. \begin{definition} The \textbf{entanglement fidelity} of a density matrix $\rho_A$ and channel $\mathcal{N}_A$ to be
+We next define an average case notion of the fidelity, which captures how well a quantum channel preserves information on average. \begin{definition} The average case fidelity of a quantum channel $\mathcal{N}_A$ is defined as

-where $\ket{\psi^\rho}_{AB}$ is any purification of $\rho_A$. \end{definition} Note that $F_e$ is well defined because all purifications are related by unitaries on the purifying system.